Da Nang

-The city was known as Cửa Hàn (Hàn River Estuary) during early Đại Việt settlement, and as Tourane (or Turon) during French colonial rule.
-Before 1997, the city was part of Quang Nam–Da Nang Province.
-On 1 January 1997, Da Nang was separated from Quảng Nam Province to become one of the centrally controlled municipalities.
-Da Nang is designated as a first class city, and has a higher urbanization ratio than any of Vietnam's other provinces or centrally governed cities.

-Da Nang is the commercial and educational center of Central Vietnam and is the largest city in the region.
-It has a well-sheltered, easily accessible port, and its location on National Route 1 and the North–South Railway makes it a transport hub.
-It is within 100 km of several UNESCO World Heritage Sites, including the Imperial City of Huế, the Old Town of Hội An, and the Mỹ Sơn ruins.
+Da Nang (Đà Nẵng, /vi/, also written unspaced as Danang), is the fourth largest city in Vietnam by population and the second largest by geographical area and located in the South Central Coast and Central Highlands.
+As one of the country's nine centrally-governed city, it falls under the administration of the central government.
+Da Nang's port and its location on National Route 1 and the North–South Railway makes it a transport hub.
 APEC 2017 was hosted in Da Nang.
 Da Nang has a Human Development Index of 0.800 (very high), ranking fifth among all municipalities and provinces of Vietnam.

-In a proposal announced in April 2025, which came into force starting 1 July that year, the new Da Nang City was formed by incorporating the neighbouring Quảng Nam Province whilst maintaining its political and administrative centres.
+The city was known as Cửa Hàn (Hàn River Estuary) during Đại Việt period when it was a small settlement, and as Tourane (or Turon) during French colonial rule between 1884 and 1945.
+Before 1997, the city was part of Quang Nam–Da Nang province.
+On 1 January 1997, Da Nang was separated from Quảng Nam province to become one of the centrally controlled municipalities.
+Da Nang is designated as a first class city.
+In a proposal announced in April 2025, which came into force starting 1 July that year, the new Da Nang city was formed by reabsorbing Quảng Nam whilst maintaining its political and administrative centres.

-Names of Da Nang in different languages
+Names

 Most of the names by which Da Nang has been known make reference to its position at the Hàn River estuary.
-The city's present name is generally agreed to be a Vietnamese adaptation of the Cham word da nak, which is translated as 'opening of a large river'.
+The city's name is agreed by some to be a Vietnamese adaptation of the Cham word da nak, which is translated as 'opening of a large river'.

 A map of Annam drafted by Alexandre de Rhodes.
 "Cua han" appears along the coast (upside-down, left of centre).

 Other Chamic sources, with similar definitions, have been proposed.
 Inrasara (aka Phú Trạm), a researcher specializing in Champa, suggests Da Nang is a variation of the Cham word daknan (lit. 'the large water'); Sakaya (aka Văn Món), another Champa researcher, claims a connection with the Raglai word danang, meaning 'river source'.

 Another name given to Da Nang was Cửa Hàn (lit. 'mouth of the Han [river]').
 The name used by the French, Tourane, is said to derive from this name, by way of a rough transliteration.
-Notably, this name (spelled Cua han) appears on maps of the area drafted by Alexandre de Rhodes in 1650.
+This name (spelled Cua han) appears on maps of the area drafted by Alexandre de Rhodes in 1650.
 The name Kean (compare Kẻ Hàn, roughly 'Han market') was another name purportedly used during the 17th century to refer to the land at the foot of the Hải Vân Pass.

 Other names referring to Da Nang include: